-It's important to think about the environment as it will influence:
+It's important to think about the environment, as it will influence:

-- How will people experience these objects.
+- How people will experience these objects.
 For example: If your experience works best on a table and the user has no table?
 Or on a flat floor surface but the user has a cluttered space.